All of our content is written by Canadian crypto experts, not robots. We ensure each article is reviewed and updated regularly. Learn More

 Security

-• Up to 98% of digital assets are held in cold storage
+• Majority of digital assets in insured cold storage with BitGo

 • Users can withdraw crypto to private wallets